deftasparagusanaconda/daamath/readme.md

 double_struck_italic_latin │  	ⅅ                         ⅆⅇ   ⅈⅉ
-celsius                    │ ℃ (not same as °C) fahrenheit                 │ ℉ (not same as °F) kelvin                     │ K (not same as K) dot_product                │ ⋅ (not same as ·)
-cross_product              │ × (not same as x)
+celsius                    │ ℃ (not same as °C) fahrenheit                 │ ℉ (not same as °F) kelvin                     │ K (not same as K) (do NOT use degree symbol °) fahrenheit                 │ °R dot_product                │ ⋅ (not same as ·) cross_product              │ × (not same as x)
-division                   │ ÷
+division                   │ ÷                 (unconventional. use /)
 truth                      │ ⊤ (not same as T) falsity                    │ ⊥
 negation                   │ ¬
 conjunction                │ ∧ (not same as ^)
 disjunction                │ ∨ (not same as v)